 All business transactions must be properly authorized.
 All transactions must be supported by accurate documentation in reasonable detail and recorded properly.
 The recorded value for assets must be compared to the existing assets at reasonable intervals and appropriate action taken with respect to any differences.

 No information may be concealed from the auditors, the Audit & Risk Committee or the Board.

 In addition, it is unlawful to fraudulently influence, coerce, manipulate or mislead any independent public or certified accountant who is auditing the Corporation’s financial statements.

 Provide accurate, fair and timely public disclosure.

-We are required to provide full, fair, accurate, timely and understandable disclosure in reports and documents that we file with, or submit to, the Ontario Securities Commission and other Canadian securities regulators and the Toronto Stock Exchange, as well as in other public communications made by the Corporation.
+We are required to provide full, fair, accurate, timely and understandable disclosure in reports and documents that we file with, or submit to, the Ontario Securities Commission, other Canadian securities regulators, the UK Financial Conduct Authority, the Toronto Stock Exchange and the London Stock Exchange, as well as in other public communications made by the Corporation.
 All AEX Personnel who are responsible for the preparation of the Corporation’s public disclosures, or who provide information as part of the process, have a responsibility to ensure that disclosures and information are made honestly, accurately and in compliance with the Corporation’s disclosure controls and procedures.